Quick Start¶

 loopback for a safe no-hardware test;

-hardware for real Helix measurement.
+hardware for real processor measurement.

 Optional: save a config file if you want the same defaults every time.
 On installed Windows builds, the automatic config path is